 Determination with a Capital "D"

-After grad-school to fund my studio pursuits and ultimately help support my family, I worked as an interface designer that led to a stellar career in web development.
-I wrote for Yahoo! and Microsoft, was a guest expert for Microsoft Small Business and the lead creative force behind countless companies including many big named brands such as WD-40 Company and Chiquita Bananas.
+After grad-school, to fund my studio pursuits and ultimately help support my family, I worked as an interface designer that led to a stellar career in web development.
+I wrote for Microsoft and Yahoo, was a guest expert for Microsoft Small Business and the lead creative force behind countless companies including many big named brands such as WD-40 Company, MapMyFitness and Chiquita Bananas.

 During my web career I continued to make art, but there was always an element of unrest because of the constant divided attention between a demanding career and time in the studio.
 In 2012, I made one of the best decisions of my life — to return my entire focus to painting, drawing and photography.
 I have never been happier.